sergio11/voice_passport_architecture/README.md

 ### Deploy VoiceIdVerifier DApp on Polygon PoS Blockhain

 The first step is to clone the repository and execute the following command directory to install all the required modules

 ```
-cd VoiceIdVerifierDapp && npm install
+rake voicepassport:dapp:install_dependencies
 ```

 After that it will be necessary to create an account in Alchemy, infura or another similar service in order to configure the network on which the Dapp will be deployed.